PaulJln/pyLS/README.md

   -a, --all        Display additional hidden files or directories -R, --Recursive  Recursive display
-  -l, --long       Display the size of files or directories -c, --count      Display number of lines in the file -d, --directory  Display only directories, and the number of file in each -r, --reverse    Reverse the display order
+  -l, --long       Display the size of files or directories -c, --count      Display the number of lines in files -d, --directory  Display only directories, and the number of file in each -r, --reverse    Reverse the display order
 ```